eneisen-ibm/copilot-workshop-labs/lab_3/README.md

 #### Activity: Add your cloned repository as a source repository to your Copilot Space

 1. In your newly created Copilot Space, look for **Add sources** button
-2. Select `Add files from repository` and search for `eneisen-ibm/copilot-workshop-labs`
+1. Add this exercise repository as a source:

+   - Copy and paste your GitHub repository for this exercise called out below.
+   - You can also type the name in the search and it will come up as well or copy/paste the name below.

+     > ```text
+     > <your-name>/skills-scale-institutional-knowledge-using-copilot-spaces
+     > ```

+   - This gives Copilot access to the project management documentation and processes in the repository

-3. Select the `lab_3/spaces_docs` and the `.github/ISSUE_TEMPLATE` folders
+1. Select the `docs` and the `.github/ISSUE_TEMPLATE` folders
-4. Verify the repository appears in your sources list
+1. Verify the repository appears in your sources list
-5. If you cannot add the files through the `eneisen-ibm/copilot-workshop-labs` repo, just upload them from your local machine

 #### Activity: Create an issue in the repository for a README for GlucoTech Project Management Docs